wert23239/Super-Meta-MarIO/README.md

 #### Problem 3 (Stuck in a Valley)

 Giving, a genetic algorithm hidden states is possible but usually only on a small scale.
 This organism can  then  write to the hidden states and track some local data.
 But, even with this problem solved you still can't beat Mario.
 This is because of a concept called Local Maximums.
 Imagine, a level where a user has to collect a key then enter a door.
 If the user doesn't collect the key then no matter what actions he does he will never do the truly best action.
 Even though, the algorithm may be able to spit out an organism that gets to the door extremely fast and believes it has the highest score possible.
 These local minimums are sometimes called valleys and are a huge problem with genetic algorithms.
-Often times an organism can do very well at first but will be unable to adapt to cross valleys and simply stop evolving.
-This concept of being very good at a very constant situation but bad elsewhere is called over-fitting.
+Often times an organism can do well at first but will be unable to adapt to cross valleys and simply stop evolving.
+This concept of being good at a constant situation but bad elsewhere is called over-fitting.

 #### Example